rsbondi/nodes-debug/README.md

 ## Description

-This is intended to be a general purpose tool to aid in the development of bitcoin or other similar applications(currently only bitcoin core, btcd and lnd supported).
+This is intended to be a general purpose tool to aid in the development of bitcoin or other similar applications(currently only bitcoin core, btcd lnd and clightning supported).

 It provides a way to interact with multiple rpc nodes.

 The integrated console lets you talk to multiple nodes from a single interface, the commands feature code completion, signature help, syntax highlighting and folding.
 Also, help is provided on hover for all commands.
 Command results provide folding for better focus and insertion of result parameters into successive commands.

-The project is designed such that multiple node types can be added in the future.
+The project is designed such that additional node types can be added in the future.

 #### Build Setup